How to Do SEO On Your Own in 13 Steps

 Now Over to You

-By this point you have a pretty good idea on how to do SEO on your own as a small business owner.
+By this point, you have a pretty solid understanding of how to do SEO on your own as a small business owner.

 Frequently Asked Questions (FAQ)